aiven/devportal/docs/products/redis/concepts/ssl-connectivity.rst

 Another alternative is to allow plain-text connections.
 You can change this setting with **Overview** > **Advanced configuration**, or using the :doc:`Aiven Command Line interface<../../../tools/cli>`.

 ..
 Warning::
     Allowing plain-text connections can have some implications regarding the security of your Redis service.
-If SSL is turned off, anyone who can eavesdrop on the traffic will be able to potentially connect and access your Aiven Redis service.
+If SSL is turned off, anyone who can eavesdrop on the traffic will be able to potentially connect and access your Aiven for Redis service.

 Alternatively, once installed, you should run::